syl20bnr/spacemacs-elpa-mirror/melpa/magithub-readme.txt

-Magithub is a Magit-based interface to Github.
+Magithub is a Magit-based interface to GitHub.

-Integrated into Magit workflows, Magithub lets you interact with your Github repositories and manage your work/play from emacs:
+Integrated into Magit workflows, Magithub lets you interact with your GitHub repositories and manage your work/play from emacs:

- - push brand-new local repositories up to Github
+ - push brand-new local repositories up to GitHub
  - create forks of existing repositories
  - submit pull requests upstream
  - view and create issues